The American Medical Association (AMA) defines a catastrophic injury as a severe injury to the spinal cord, spine, or brain.

 - Arm amputations;

 - Leg amputations;

 Unfortunately, catastrophic injuries affect many people and families across the country every year.
-For reference, the National Spinal Cord Injury Statistical Center (NSCISC) reports that around 17,000 people suffer catastrophic spinal cord injuries every year.
+For reference, the National Spinal Cord Injury Statistical Center (NSCISC) reports that nearly 18,000 people suffer catastrophic spinal cord injuries every year.
 Of course, many more innocent people suffer other types of catastrophic injuries.

 In many ways, catastrophic injury claims are similar to other personal injury claims — they are governed by the same basic liability rules, legal procedures, and filing deadlines.

 That being said, there are also some key differences between personal injury claims involving catastrophic injuries and those involving mild or moderate injuries.